joltify-finance/cometbft_dydx/docs/guides/go-built-in.md

     return &abcitypes.ResponseFinalizeBlock{
       TxResults:        txs,
+      NextBlockDelay:   1 * time.Second,
     }, nil
 }
 ```

+`NextBlockDelay` is a delay between the time when the current block is committed and the next height is started.
+Normally you don't need to change the default value (1s).
+Please refer to the [spec](../../spec/abci/abci++_methods.md#finalizeblock) for more information.

 Transactions are not guaranteed to be valid when they are delivered to an application, even if they were valid when they were proposed.